rectangletangle/nlplib/README.md

 The Natural language Processing Library is a collection of tools for processing natural language using Python 3.
-It features tools for manipulating and extracting information from raw English language text using several different machine learning algorithms, and then persisting that information within a database.
+It features tools for manipulating and extracting information from raw English language text, using multiple machine learning and natural language processing algorithms.

 ## Status :
 Currently it's under active development, not feature complete, and not anywhere